sandra8282/applied-regression-2016/pages/homework.md

 * (Review) Brush up on creating data analysis reports using RMarkdown.
 * (Review) If you don't know what ``tidy data'' is, [read about it](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).

+_Due Thursday 1/28/2016_

+* (30 points) Hand in Lab 1 writeup as PDF file knitted using RMarkdown on Google Drive.

 <!--
 * (5 points for completing the test) Take [CAOS test](https://apps3.cehd.umn.edu/artist/user/scale_select.html) (Access code provided on Piazza)